daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 ## Amazon Simple Notification Service (SNS)

 SNS is a pub/sub service.
-In SNS, subscribers can be web servers, email addresses, AWS Lambda functions, etc. Each subscriber to the topic will get **all the messages**.
+In SNS, subscribers can be web servers, email addresses, AWS Lambda functions, etc. There is no message retention.

-Subscribers from AWS include Email, Lambda, SQS, HTTP, and Mobile.
-There is no message retention.
+By default, an SNS topic subscriber receives **every message** published to the topic.
+You can use Amazon SNS **message filtering** to assign a filter policy to the topic subscription, and the subscriber will only receive a message that they are interested in.

 You can batch messages per API request (1-10) to save cost.
 Each message has a maximum size of 256KB; if you want to publish larger payload, can store the data in S3 and publish the S3 link to SNS.